 Now comes the point where the 3-D objects must know where they collide with the backdrop.
-If you need to brush up on how to detect mesh intersections, before continuing, refer to Chapter 12.
-All you want to do at this point is make sure that your characters don't walk through walls and determine the height in which to draw them at any point in the scene.

-If you read the 3Din2D project source code referred to earlier in this chapter, you realize that I borrowed the intersection code from Chapter 12.
+If you need to brush up on how to detect mesh intersections, refer to Chapter 8 before continuing.
+All you want to do at this point is to make sure that your characters don't walk through walls and to determine the height at which to draw them at any point in the scene.
+If you read the 3Din2D project source code referred to earlier in this chapter, you realize that I borrowed the intersection code from Chapter 8.
 In the 3Din2D demo, I strive to keep the character from walking through walls, and I allow him to move up and down the stairs.
 I'll leave it up to you to perfect the movement routines.